 First, know that many children have had this condition: 5 to 10% of all children in the United States get this diagnosis.
 And there are many different causes for failure to thrive.

 Here are a few quotes from parents who dealt with this diagnosis:

-“My son is not motivated by food and is under weight.
+“My son is not motivated by food and is underweight.
 It may be due to his disability and medicines.
 Our doctor tells us to feed my son fattening things.
 Like Oreos or pancakes or mashed potatoes.”

 “My 3-year-old was 19 pounds when he got his first g-tube.
 Things got worse before getting better, but they did get better.
 He started gaining weight and his immune skills got stronger.
-He could work harder in therapy and improved his motor skills.
+He could work harder in therapy and improve his motor skills.
 But something in the back of my head kept telling me I was failing as a mom.
 Now, when I look back, I know that I did everything I could and nothing else worked.
 This was the best decision for my son.”

 “When my daughter was a newborn, she didn’t have enough strength to suckle.
 As a new parent, I didn’t know it was a problem.
 We tried breastfeeding and different nipples on bottles.
-She was labeled failure to thrive, which was scary.
-And then she had coordination problems with swallowing.
-Sometimes she couldn’t breathe, so would panic and not want to try to eat.
+She was labeled as failure to thrive, which was scary.
+And then, she had coordination problems with swallowing.
+Sometimes she couldn’t breathe, so she would panic and not want to try to eat.
 Now, as a teenager, she eats too much, sometimes until she throws up.
 We’re working on showing her smaller portions.
 Just keep trying and don’t blame yourself!”

 Because there are so many different reasons for failure to thrive, every family’s plan is different.
-Usually, it’s a process of trying different things, and staying in touch with your child’s doctor.
+Usually, it’s a process of trying different things and staying in touch with your child’s doctor.
 You might need to see different doctors or specialists too.
 See more about solutions for eating challenges later on this page.